Completions to Discrete Probability Distributions in Log-linear Models: Toric Varieties

+Further, since the column sums of $A$ are equal, the ideal $I_A$ is a homogeneous ideal. \end{proposition}

-Software such as \texttt{4ti2} \cite{4ti2} and \texttt{Macaulay2} \cite{M2} contain methods used to effectively compute Gr\"{o}bner bases for toric ideals.
-This allows one to make several computations with toric ideals, such as determining containment of points and computing elimination ideals.
+There are software such as \texttt{4ti2} \cite{4ti2} and \texttt{Macaulay2} \cite{M2} that contain methods used to effectively compute Gr\"{o}bner bases for toric ideals.
+This allows one to make several computations with toric ideals, such as determining containment of points in a toric variety and computing elimination ideals.